 - The school district will provide annual training to all school-district personnel who interact with students or who supervise those who interact with students or parents.
 The training will cover a variety of topics related to students’ rights, church-state separation, and the requirements of the settlement agreement.

-The trial court has jurisdiction to enforce the agreement for the next ten years.
+The trial court was given jurisdiction to enforce the agreement for the next ten years.
 Listen to AU Senior Litigation Counsel Greg Lipper discuss the settlement.

 Unfortunately, soon after the trial court approved the settlement, the School District Superintendent and the high-school’s marching-band director made certain public comments that violated the settlement’s prohibition against disparagement of the Schultz family by the School District.
 We promptly moved to enforce the settlement agreement.
 In March 2012, the trial court granted our motion and ordered the Superintendent and the band director to apologize to the Schultz family.